-When a friend you care about is grieving, it’s often difficult to know what to do or say — especially if you haven’t experienced similar grief.
+When a friend or someone you care about is grieving, it’s often difficult to know what to do or say — especially if you haven’t experienced similar grief.
 Your general discomfort is very human; we all feel some need to help but are unsure of the words or actions that will be most helpful.
 We’ve created some guidelines to help you navigate these unknown waters, and hope this information provides the insights needed to help both you and the person you hope to support.

 What to say when supporting a friend in grief